 This will be used by FeedExporter to decide if an item should be allowed to be exported to a particular feed.

-feed_options (dict) - feed specific options passed from FeedExporter
+feed_options (dict) - feed specific options passed from FeedExporter item (Scrapy items) - scraped item which user wants to check if is acceptable

 $accepts(item: Any) \rightarrow bool$

 Return True if item should be exported or False otherwise.